 This Easy Breakfast Casserole Recipe (Made on Good Morning America with How To Video) is filled with fluffy eggs, irresistible bacon, garlicky greens, hearty hash browns and cheese!
 You can even make it ahead to serve for brunch!
-Serve this with my Baked Cheese Grits or Creamy Grits, Baked French Toast, and Biscuits for the perfect breakfast!

 Every now and then I crave a little more substance to my morning: something warm and comforting.
 So, I bust out the casserole dish and crack a few eggs for this scrumptious Breakfast Casserole.
 I recently made it on Good Morning America!
 It might take a little extra time but I NEVER regret it.
 You won’t either!